 Simply defined, a business valuation is an examination conducted towards rendering an estimate or opinion as to the fair market value of a business interest at a given point in time.
-Generally, when valuing a business, a notional transaction is assumed, that is, one which has not been subjected to the bargaining process.
-Like accounting, valuation of a business is an art rather than an exact science, and a properly conducted valuation is an expression of an informed opinion based on certain assumptions under a certain scenario.
+Generally, when valuing a business, a notional transaction is assumed, that is, one that has not been subjected to the bargaining process.
+Like accounting, the valuation of a business is an art rather than an exact science, and a properly conducted valuation is an expression of an informed opinion based on certain assumptions under a certain scenario.
 This can base on facts but also on the professional judgment of the valuation expert.
 By their very nature, valuations are not precise.
 Consequently, valuation estimates and opinions are generally stated as a range of values to count for a certain degree of imprecision.

 When is a valuation of a business required?

 Examples of when a business valuation may be required include examples such as the following: